- J.D., Ohio Northern University College of Law, 2000, with high distinction

 Ms. Parr Holtvluwer belongs to the State Bar of Michigan and is active with the Probate and Estate Planning Section where she serves on the Specialization Committee and the Michigan Uniform Power of Attorney Act Committee.
 She is a member of the American Bar Association and the Grand Rapids Bar Association.

-She is listed in the “Best Lawyers in America®” for Non-Profit / Charities Law, and Trusts and Estates.
+She is listed in the “Best Lawyers in America®” for Non-Profit / Charities Law, and Trusts and Estates and was named as Best Lawyers 2020 Grand Rapids Lawyer of the Year for Nonprofit/Charities Law.

 Ms. Parr Holtvluwer is on the Board of Directors for the Western Michigan Planned Giving Group, the West Michigan Estate Planning Council as well as the Grand Rapids Legal Assistance Center.
 In May 2009, she was appointed to the Membership Committee for Meritas, a global alliance of more than 170 business law firms.